solar panels for office buildings in Stoke-on-Trent

 Next steps for Stoke-on-Trent office solar projects

-If you’re an occupier, landlord, facilities manager or sustainability lead with a Stoke-on-Trent office building considering solar PV, the natural next step is a free desk feasibility study.
-Send us your half-hourly meter data (your DNO or supplier provides this on request) and a roof plan, and we’ll model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift, and MEES 2030 compliance pathway — within 7 working days.
+If you are an occupier, landlord, facilities manager or sustainability lead with a Stoke-on-Trent office building considering solar, the natural next step is a free desk feasibility study.
+Send us your half-hourly meter data (your supplier or National Grid Electricity Distribution provides this on request) and a roof plan, and we will model your specific building — system size, generation, self-consumption, payback, NPV, EPC uplift and MEES compliance pathway — within 7 working days.

 Request a free Stoke-on-Trent office solar feasibility